FOR SALE SOLD!!

-There are lots of heifers for sale (never calved or been milked) – have fun training that.
-There are lots of culls for sale – they are all for sale because something is wrong with them – trust me – been there, done that.
-There are lots of skittish cows for sale – have fun getting kicked while you figure out how to milk.
+There are lots of heifers for sale (never calved or been milked).
+There are lots of culls for sale – they are usually for sale because something is wrong with them.
+There are lots of skittish cows for sale.
 There are lots of Jersey calves for sale – you will be drinking your first glass of fresh milk in 2 years…. ugh.

 There are SO FEW trained, gentle, Jersey, fresh (making milk), family cows for sale.
 AND if you can find one she usually costs $3000.

 We are selling one of our sweet, Jersey cows which is an awesome opportunity for one of you!

 Don’t worry, I’m not getting out of the cow business – I LOVE my milk-cow’s…. we just don’t need 2.